SouvikDey-ops/Walmart_Sales_Analysis_SQL_Project/README.md

 ## Project Overview

-This project is dedicated to the comprehensive exploration of Walmart sales data with the objective of gaining insights into the performance of distinct branches and products.
-The analysis aims to discern patterns in sales trends across various product categories and delve into customer behavior.
+This project is dedicated to the comprehensive exploration of Walmart sales data with the objective of gaining insights into the performance of distinct branches and product lines.
+The analysis aims to identify patterns in sales trends across various product categories and delve into customer behavior.
 Through this exploration, the project seeks to provide valuable insights that contribute to the refinement and improvement of sales strategies within the Walmart retail framework.
 The dataset has been obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).

-## Purposes Of The Project

-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

 ## About the Data

-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/c/walmart-recruiting-store-sales-forecasting).
-This dataset contains sales transactions from three different branches of Walmart namely Mandalay, Yangon and Naypyitaw.
+The dataset contains sales transactions from three different branches of Walmart namely Mandalay, Yangon and Naypyitaw.
 The data contains 17 columns and 1000 rows:

 | Column                  | Description                             | Data Type      |
 | :---------------------- | :-------------------------------------- | :------------- |